 Please note that the Council does not have a position on each bill listed.
 Some bills are tracked for general interest; others simply to assure that they do not become vehicles for mischievous amendments.
-There are a number of bills proposing new or repealing existing tax incentives and exemptions, which we are not tracking but which can be found in the "Bill And Amendment Index" under taxation at https://apps.legislature.ky.gov/record/20rs/index\headings.html.
+There are a number of bills proposing new or repealing existing tax incentives and exemptions, which we are not tracking but which can be found in the "Bill And Amendment Index" under taxation at https://apps.legislature.ky.gov/record/20rs/index_headings.html.

-We have formatted this update to highlight in the first section, those environmental and energy-related bills on which KRC has taken a position.
+We have formatted this update to highlight in the first section, those bills on which KRC has taken a position.
 Where KRC has taken a position concerning a bill it is indicated with a plus (+) or minus (-).
 The primary sponsor and current status of the bill are also noted by Committee or chamber.
-The second section are other bills on which KRC has taken a position, relating to general governance and justice issues.
-The third section are bills of interest to KRC's readers on which we have not taken a position, but are tracking.